Get a Load of This (short story collection): "The Place of Love"

 On her way to Havana, a young lady is met with handsome Lacey on the ship, who simply uses her and abandons her in the city torn by civil war.
 She soon meets George Quentin, foreign correspondent of the New York Post, journalist Bill Morecombe and few others who together try to escape the war torn land.

 "Vigil"

 George and Alfy wait in desperation in the hospital as George's wife Margie is about to deliver a child that is not his, but presumed to be Alfy's.

 "Night Out"

 Bachelor Jason meets an attractive lady at the Gaucho club, and spends the rest of the evening with her, but on the pretext of spending time with him too, perhaps this lady is just using him.

 "Skin Deep"

 Hernie, a small-time offender, forcefully hitches a ride to Jefferson City in an ambulance carrying an attractive but mentally deranged young lady.
-Despite the driver warnings, he goes close to her.
+Despite the driver's warning, he goes close to her.